How Many Spiritual Gifts Are There?

 18. Evangelism: build relationships and engage in spiritual conversations to tell people about Jesus (Ephesians 4:11).

 19. Shepherd: nurture, care for, and guide people in their spiritual journey (Ephesians 4:11).

 21. Hospitality: offer food, housing, or relationship to provide a comfortable environment (1 Peter 4:9-10).

 22. Craftsmanship: creativity to design or build items for ministry (Exodus 31:3).

 23. Intercession: pray for others in response to Holy Spirit prompting (1 Timothy 2:1-2).

-And some people add counseling, exorcism, martyrdom, and voluntary poverty to the list.When we follow Jesus, the Holy Spirit gives us special abilities, called spiritual gifts, to help advance the kingdom of God.
+In listing how many spiritual gifts there are, some people add counseling, exorcism, martyrdom, and voluntary poverty to the list.When we follow Jesus, the Holy Spirit gives us special abilities, called spiritual gifts, to help advance the kingdom of God.
 Click To Tweet

 Scholars like to debate how many spiritual gifts there are, but since Paul doesn’t provide the same list each time he talks about them, this suggests there isn’t a finite list of these special God-given abilities.
 Instead there are some common gifts that recur among a much wider array of possibilities.